 - The best energy drink you can get is H²O!
 As simple as it sounds, one of the most important things we can do to stay energised is to drink enough water throughout the day to prevent dehydration setting in, which can lead to feeling fatigued.
 Keep a bottle with you throughout the day and sip more during your workouts, since you lose water through breathing and sweating.

 - As tempting as it might be, don’t resort to high sugar drinks and foods for an energy boost.
 Simple refined carbohydrates like white pasta, bread, pastries and cakes will break down in the body quickly and result in a spike in your blood sugar levels which then ultimately will turn into an energy crash as your body works to return the body back to balance.
 Instead, choose complex carbs found in wholegrain bread, beans and vegetables that release energy slowly and are also packed with vitamins and minerals and high fibre so you’ll feel a more balanced and sustained energy throughout your day.

-- And if you usually inhale your food whilst multi-tasking, consider taking a break and eating with friends or co-workers face to face.
+- And if you usually inhale your food whilst multi-tasking, consider taking a break and eating with friends, family or co-workers face to face.
 Not only will more mindful eating help your body digest the food you are eating better, but if you choose your lunch buddy carefully they could have a positive impact on your eating habits too as a friend’s health kick can be contagious and encourage you to make more positive food choices too.